Notify me

 Art relates to creativity (making something new) and aesthetics (the difference between beauty and ugliness).

 All art can be seen to involve mathematics, because all of reality involves mathematics in some way, although most of that involvement is not consciously intended by the artist.
-At a very basic level, art either adds material such as paint, or subtracts material such as in sculpture from marble.
+At a very basic level, art either adds material such as paint, or subtracts material such as in sculpture from a block of marble.

 two brush strokes of different colored watercolor paint, on a wet surface, representing fractal marks